jasoneveleth/blog/2024/01/05/autograd.md

 # What this post is about

 I've started writing this post from scratch several times as I've tried to get the presentation just right.
-I settled on this two goals: (1) if you have heard the terms "[vector space](/404)" and "gradient" thrown about before, you should be able to understand and write JAX primitives, and (2) if you're comfortable with vector spaces, dual spaces, and multivariable calculus, I will assuage your fears about rigor.
+I settled on this two goals: (1) if you have heard the terms "[vector space](/404)" and "gradient" thrown about before, you should be able to understand and write JAX primitives, and (2) if you're comfortable with vector spaces, dual spaces, and multivariable calculus, I will assuage any fears about rigor.

 [JAX](https://jax.readthedocs.io/en/latest/) is a high-performance numerical computing framework for Python that can wrap a normal python function to calculate the derivative.
 We'll cover JAX flavored reverse-mode autograd, and focus on the 'grad' part: you should see [Related work](/2024/01/05/autograd/#related_work) for the 'auto' part (or my [110 line implementation](https://github.com/jasoneveleth/autograd)), basically you wrap every `ndarray` in a custom class that keeps track of how it was made.